poloxue/enblog/content/posts/2024-01-14-efficient-timer-use-in-golang.md

 ![](https://cdn.jsdelivr.net/gh/poloxue/images@2024-01/2024-01-14-efficient-timer-use-in-golang-01.png)

-In the realm of concurrent programming with Go, the effective use and management of timers are pivotal for controlling program execution and resource management.

 This post delves into the efficient use of timers in Go, particularly in conjunction with `select` statements, illustrating behavior patterns and best practices.

 ## Timers with select in Go